checkraisefold/rbx-dom/docs/terrain.md

 The first two bytes of the blob are `0x01`, which is a magic number, followed by `0x05`, which is a logarithm base 2 of the chunk size in voxels.
 Currently, the chunk size is 32<sup>3</sup> (32768).
 Values other than `0x05` are untested.

-Immediately following the header is an array of chunks, each of which must have a full voxel count, which is currently 32<sup>3</sup>.
+Immediately following the header is an array of chunks, each of which must contain enough voxels to reach the maximum count (32<sup>3</sup>).
 Chunks are ascendingly ordered by X, then Y, then Z based on their position in the world.
 Each chunk represents a cube of 128<sup>3</sup> units in world space.

 | Field Name | Format          | Value                                                                 |
 | :--------- | :-------------- | :-------------------------------------------------------------------- |